Arrive at any time and welcome to Thailand's famous capital - Bangkok!

 Your next stop is just a ferry ride away.
 Today, explore Ko Samui Island's beauty by catching the sunset at Chaweng Beach before eating your weight in street food at the night market.
 For your big night out, head to a popular beach bar, enjoy a drink on us to celebrate life-changing adventures, and dance the night away.

-Take a scenic day trip to pristine Koh Madsum, with a stop first at the colourful reefs off of Koh Taen.
-The views here are unforgettable ?? perfect for making friends back home jealous.
-Try to spot all the different kinds of marine life and explore by kayak and on foot.
+Take a scenic day trip to pristine Ang Thong National Marine Park.
+As a protected nature area consisting of over 40 islands, the views here are unforgettable ?? perfect for making friends back home jealous.
+Try to spot all the different kinds of marine life and explore above the water by foot or below the water by snorkel.
 Be forewarned: it might take you all day to take in all this beauty.

 Gear up for a long day of travel.
 Ferry back to the mainland and continue by private vehicle to cross the border into Malaysia and on to George Town, Penang.